getdave/grunt-deployments/README.md

 Type: `String`
 Description: the string to search and replace within the database before it is moved to the target location.
 Typically this is designed for use with systems such as WordPress where the `siteurl` value is [stored in the database](http://codex.wordpress.org/Changing_The_Site_URL) and is required to be updated upon migration to a new environment.
 It is however suitable for replacing any single value within the database before it is moved.

+#### ssh_user
+Type: `String`
+Description: any valid ssh user.
+The task assumes you have ssh keys setup which allow you to remote into your server without requiring the input of a password.
+As this is an exhaustive topic we will not cover it here but you might like to start by reading [Github's own advice](https://help.github.com/articles/generating-ssh-keys).

 #### ssh_host
 Type: `String`
-Description: ssh connection string in the format `SSH_USER@SSH_HOST`.
+Description: any valid ssh host string ~~in the format `SSH_USER@SSH_HOST`~~.
 The task assumes you have ssh keys setup which allow you to remote into your server without requiring the input of a password.
 As this is an exhaustive topic we will not cover it here but you might like to start by reading [Github's own advice](https://help.github.com/articles/generating-ssh-keys).

 #### ignoreTables
-Type: `Array of Strings`
+Type: `Array`
-Description: tables to ignore.
-They won't be in the dump — neither their structure nor their content.
+Description: a list of tables to ignore in array format.
+Tables defined here will be ommitted from the dump.
+Neither their structure nor their content will be included.

 ### Options